CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/items-equipment/creating-dangle-bones.md

 * If the Wolvenkit import of your .glb fails:
     * `Value was either too large or too small for an unsigned byte`: It's because your .mesh has more than 255 bones.
 Start with a .mesh that has fewer bones (again T-Bug seems to be the perfect set), or create fewer dangle bones.
 Remember you can't delete bones from the .mesh using this process, only add.
     * Missing the Root bone: Delete your Root from your armature, and start back over from the .mesh.json export.
 (Even in vanilla, it seems often that the .rig has a Root bone but the .mesh does not, so this should be fine.)
-* If the vertices with new bones appear to either collapse to your character's origin, or somewhere halfway between its rest position and the origin:
+* Mesh issues in-game:
-    * One or more of your bones that has vertex weights do not exist in one of, or both of, your .mesh or .rig files.
+    * If the vertices with new bones appear to either collapse to your character's origin, or somewhere halfway between its rest position and the origin: One or more of your bones that has vertex weights do not exist in one of, or both of, your .mesh or .rig files.
 Convert both to .json, and for each new bone, ensure that it exists in both files.

 ### 5. Generate the animgraph